Creating, launching and working on an Amazon business is super exciting – but selling it can be just as exciting.

 A few reasons.

-When a business exists on just Amazon (or any third party, for that matter), they’re at the mercy of said third party.
+A business that relies solely on Amazon (or any third party) is at the mercy of that third party.
 If Amazon decides to kick you off for any reason or severely restrict you, you’re as good as finished.
 It’s over.
 And this is because you literally don’t exist anywhere else.

 When you’ve built a brand around your Amazon business, on the other hand, you’ve got a presence outside Amazon.
 You’ve got a website, social media profiles and a reputation.
 If something goes wrong with Amazon, you can still survive.